19 of the Best Ontario Hikes

 A trip to Algonquin or into northern Ontario may be tricky if you are short on time.
 Luckily, there are many rewarding trails in southern Ontario, close to Toronto and Ottawa.

-Hamilton, London and Milton have several preserves and parks with excellent hiking.
-Many that connect with the Bruce Trail.
+Hamilton, London, and Milton have several preserves and parks that are excellent for hiking.
+Many connect with the Bruce Trail.
 The trek to Rattlesnake Point near Milton is a local favorite and great for kids.

 Check out our article on the best things to do in Hamilton.